French Naturalization: what justifications if you live as a couple?

 • Marriage certificate

-• Copy double-sided your spouse's residence permit or national identity card
+• Copy duplex your spouse's residence permit or national identity card

-• If you are separated from your spouse or in the process of divorce, a copy of the legal separation decision or the non-conciliation order
+• If you are separated from your spouse or in the process of divorce, copy of the legal separation decision or the non-conciliation order.

 Civil partnerships

-• Receipt of registration of the Civil partnerships: titleContent issued by the court
+• Receipt for registration of Civil partnerships: titleContent issued by the court

-• Copy double-sided the residence permit or national identity card of your Civil partnership partner
+• Copy duplex the residence permit or national identity card of your Civil partnership partner.

-You must provide a copy double-sided the residence permit or national identity card of the person with whom you live as a couple.
+You must provide a copy duplex the residence permit or national identity card of the person with whom you live as a couple.

-One civil status document must be supplied in full and in original in the language of the country of origin.
+One deed of civil status must be provided in full and in original in the language of the country of origin.

-A French civil status certificate must have been issued less than 3 months ago.
+A French civil status document must be issued within 3 months.

 A copy of a foreigner civil status document must be accompanied, if necessary, by a copy of the decision in execution of which it has been drawn up, rectified or amended.